stevenjackson/stevenjackson.github.io/_posts/2014-06-21-useful-testing-on-teams.md

 I wish I had a good answer for all these conflicts.
 It always comes back to "it depends".
 And this is why I have such a hard time with the notion that a team should conform to a certain style of testing.
 People grow, teams evolve, and code gets messy.
 What worked for us last year may not work anymore - we need to be able to grow without being shamed for writing/skipping this test.
 Unfortunately I rarely take this stance on a team.
 I conform.
 I do it because it's the easy thing to do.
 I do it because I'm so often wrong when I'm sure that I'm right.
 I'll suck it up.
 I'll copy/paste/hack the terrible test that originally came from someone who wasn't sure how to test this thing and came up with `it { should respond_to }`  And I'll wonder, what sort of example I am leaving behind?

-[Uncle Bob's article about TDD and teams]: http://blog.cleancoder.com/uncle-bob/2014/06/17/IsTddDeadFinalThoughts.html
+[article about TDD and teams]: http://blog.cleancoder.com/uncle-bob/2014/06/17/IsTddDeadFinalThoughts.html